Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 — Norbert Hankin, Environmental Protection Agency, Center for Science and Risk Assessment, Radiation Protection Division

-In 1996 when the limits were set, children did not use cell phones.
-The FCC was sent studies reporting children were more vulnerable as they absorb more RF radiation deeper into their more sensitive and still developing brains.
-Further, FCC testing is based on a large adult male model, not reflective of children’s smaller bodies and thinner skulls, which absorb radiation more deeply.
+In 1996 when the FCC limits were set, children did not use cell phones.
+The FCC was sent studies reporting that children were more vulnerable as they absorb more RF radiation deeper into their more sensitive and still developing brains.
+Further, FCC exposure testing is based on a large adult male model.
+This is not reflective of children’s smaller bodies and thinner skulls, which absorb radiation more deeply.

-The need to protect the developing pregnancy was also repeatedly raised.
+The need to protect the developing fetus during pregnancy was also repeatedly raised.
 Research submitted to the FCC documented impacts to the developing brain and nervous system.
-Experimental studies found that prenatal and early-life exposure can alter brain structure, neuron activity, and behavior, indicating potential risks to children’s cognitive and neurological development.
+Experimental studies found that prenatal and early-life exposures can alter brain structure, neuron activity, and behavior, indicating potential risks to children’s cognitive and neurological development.

 However, the FCC dismissed their letters and appeals without explanation.